SeanKilleen/seankilleen.github.io/_posts/2022-10-03-analyzing-va-townhall-comments.md

 ## Step 3: Repeat Step 1 above...for every page.

+(If you just want the data file, [you can find it here.](https://1drv.ms/u/s!AuaqsrDoMOUHofNXPofXp4xRlm1yYg?e=QaFIYf))

 There are currently 55,000+ comments on this policy.

 That meant that for each one of the 56 pages, I had to: